-Arkansas could fill up it's own "Top Weird Names" list, especially if you take into account communities and townships.
-Almost everyone has heard of Stamps, Arkansas (Maya Angelou grew up there).
-It is the only city named Stamps in the nation.
-You can buy stamps in Stamps.
-Johnny Cash was born here, but not in Cash, Arkansas.
-We have Stump City and Forrest City (wonder which is more scenic).
-Umpire, Arkansas (community in Howard County) has a high school baseball team.
-There are so many great Arkansas names, you can't just pick 10.
+Arkansas could fill up its own "Top Weird Names" list, especially if you take into account communities and townships.
+Celebrities like Maya Angelou call Arkansas home (Stamps, to be exact), and while Johnny Cash was also born in the Natural State, he wasn't born in Cash, Ark.
+Arkansas also has Stump City and Forrest City, even Umpire, Ark.
+There are so many great Arkansas names, that you can't just pick 10.

 Nice Town You Have There

 Friendship is a town located in Hot Spring County.
-There's only 200 people living there, but I bet they all know each other!
+Only 200 people are living there, but maybe they all know each other?
 They're probably also friends with the folks that live in Fairplay, Arkansas, a township in Saline County.
 Promised Land is located in Poinsett County.
 Who knew?
 You might find someone to confirm the promised land exists in the Wisemen township in Izard County.
-There's also a Blue Eye Arkansas, located in Carroll County.
-I bet they serve apple pie there.
+There's also a Blue Eye, located in Carroll County.

 Wild Cities and Towns

-One the best Arkansas names is Possum Grape, Arkansas (an unincorporated community in Jackson County).
+One of the best Arkansas names is Possum Grape, an unincorporated community in Jackson County.
 Possum grapes are a common, wild berry found in Arkansas.
-Toad Suck, Arkansas (also a community in Perry County) is very well known.
+Toad Suck, also a community in Perry County, is very well known.
 You can also find Monkey Run in Baxter County.
 Wonder if that's a commentary on the officials there?
 You can visit Locust Bayou in Calhoun County, but be sure to pack your bug spray.

 Hungry Cities and Towns

 Tomato is a farming community in Mississippi County.
-Strawberry is a town in Lawrence Count.
-I wonder if each of these towns has their own weird food festival.
+Strawberry is a town in Lawrence County.
+We wonder if each of these towns has its own weird food festival!

 Cities and Towns that are Worldly